aleventhal/aria-annotations/README.md

 Note: some browser implementations may need to special case a change from suggestion to revision, so that when a user accepts the suggestion, an accessible object is not unnecessarily destroyed and recreated, as may be done for other role changes.

-## Combination: a content change with a structured annotation {#combination-a-content-change-with-a-structured-annotation}
+## Combination: a content change with a structured annotation

 Revisions and suggestions are commonly used used in conjunction with a structured annotation, whether auto generated or manually written by an author.
 In the case of suggestions, the commentary UI may include a UI control for accepting the suggestion.